The Gauss map for bielliptic Prym varieties: Additional isolated singularities

 \section{Additional isolated singularities}

 Let $(P,\Xi)=\mathrm{Prym}(\tilde{C}/C)\in \EE'_{g,t}$.
 By \ref{Prop: singularities are quadratic of maximal rank}, $\Xi$ has exactly $\tns(\tilde{C}/C)$ isolated singularities.
 These singularities are quadratic of maximal rank, and located at $2$-torsion points.
 The same holds for ppav's in $\SE_\ud$ (with $\ns(\tilde{C}/C)$).
 For each of these singularities, the degree of the Gauss map drops by $2$.
-Thus the next step is to understand what values $\nss$ can take for $E$ a smooth elliptic curve or a cycle of $\PP^1$'s.
-This is the aim of this section.
+In this section, we will investigate what values $\ns(\tilde{C}/C)$ can take.
 We will first reduce this to a combinatorial question on groups, and then carry out a complete study in the case $g=5$.